Challa1549/Challa1549/README.md

 ### 👨‍💻 About Me

 I'm a passionate and driven recent CS Undergrad who thrives on solving real-world problems with code.
-I specialize in backend development and automation, and I’ve led every project and hackathon I’ve participated in — not just as a developer, but as a **team lead** and **vision-setter**.
-From building an **automated Udemy looter tool** to **end-to-end ticket booking systems**, I focus on quality, creativity, and usability.
+I specialize in backend development and automation, and I’ve led every project and hackathon I’ve participated in — not just as a developer, but as a **team lead**.
+I focus on quality, creativity, and usability.

-- 🧑‍💻 Currently interning as a Software Developer
+- 🧑‍💻 Currently interning as a Full Stack Developer
-- 🛠️ Skilled in Java, Node.js, TypeScript, Angular, Selenium, and MySQL
+- 🛠️ Skilled in Java, Python, JS, Web Developement, MySQL
-- 🎯 Passionate about automation, system design, and developer experience
+- 🎯 Passionate about automation, cybersecurity and System design
 - 🏅 Class representative for 4 years, international conference attendee, event organizer
 - ⚡ Always seeking to grow and push the limits of what I can build